Technology for Learning Spanish

 Using Your iPad

 Adobe Reader is perhaps even easier to use on your iPad.
 Start by opening your PDF document in Adobe Reader.
 You may see a toolbar at the bottom of the screen.
-If you don't, just tap the center of the screen to make it iconappear/disappear.
+If you don't, just tap the center of the screen to make it appear/disappear.
 Tap the Annotation icon (shown at right) and the toolbar will change to the Comment toolbar, which has tools much like the Comment toolbar described shown above for your computer.

 Want to add some text to your document?
 The easiest way is to press and hold your finger where you want to add the text.
 In less than a second, a small menu will appear.
 Tap Text and the keyboard appears on the screen, along with a box to type your text in.
 Simply type your text, tap Save and your text is inserted in the document.
 You can then tap and hold on your text and edit, delete, change font size or color, re-size the text box or drag it to relocate.
 Super easy.
 Click Done in the upper left of the screen to exit comment mode and return to the normal toolbar.
 Or, stay where you are to do more annotations.